These 90-minute trips leave from the tourist office.

 Haunch of Venison

-Featuring wood-panelled snugs, spiral staircases and wonky ceilings, this 14th-century drinking den is packed with atmosphere – and...
+Featuring wood-panelled snugs, spiral staircases and crooked ceilings, this 14th-century drinking den is packed with atmosphere – and...

-Ingredients that speak of ancient England have a firm foothold here – feast on suckling pig, Wiltshire ham hock or roast John Dory....
+Ingredients that speak of old England have a firm foothold here – feast on suckling pig, braised beef shin or roast duck.
+Canny locals...